rama7993/c360-docs/docs/marketing/campaign.md

 - **All Campaigns/ My Campaigns / Campaigns Assigned To Me**

 :::note
- - All Campaigns: Created By me/Assigned to me/Created By below users.
+ - All Campaigns: Created by me/Assigned to me/Created by below users.
- - My Campaigns: Created By me
+ - My Campaigns: Created by me
- - Campaigns Assigned To Me: The Campaign which was assiged to me by someone.
+ - Campaigns Assigned To Me: The campaign which were assigned to me by someone.
 :::

 <figure>